Skip to main content

 Related Topics: #AI #Google #WeatherNext 2 #DeepMind #Android #Google Assistant #weather forecasts #Peter Battaglia

-In short, Google has embedded an AI‑driven forecast engine into its consumer products, promising speed and accuracy, while the broader impact and reliability over time are still to be observed.
+Could this change the way we plan our day-to-day?
+Maybe, but so far the claim rests on internal statements alone.
+Bottom line: Google has slipped an AI-driven forecast engine into its consumer products, promising speed and accuracy, while the real-world impact and long-term reliability remain to be seen.

 Further Reading